Amateur Radio

 Yaesu FT-60R

 This is my FT-60R, my first handheld radio.
 It has capacity for 1000 channels, and operates in both the 2 meter and 70 cm bands.
-I've attached an external magnetic-mount antenna, the MFJ 1722S (Dual Band Mobile MagMount) for use in my apartment.
-Definitely gets better reception than the rubber ducky antenna that comes stock.
 It is a great little radio that I got a very good deal on at Radio City in Minneapolis.
+I don’t use it much anymore, but lately I’m thinking about getting in to Satellite, and it has a easier to use VFO than the Baofengs or the Wouxuns.

 Yaesu FT-2600M

-This is my primary mobile radio when I go on long trips.
+This was my first mobile/base radio.
 It has 170 channel capacity, and operates on the 2M band.
-This was my first major radio purchase in my ham radio career.
 It also forced me to buy an antenna (MFJ 1724B) and a power supply.
 The whole kit and kaboodle cost around $200 when all was said and done.
 I got the radio off eBay, also being my first eBay purchase.
-This radio has served me well, and I don't plan on selling it anytime soon.
+This radio has served me well, and I don’t plan on selling it anytime soon.

 RadioShack PRO-433